KellenSmith/TaskMaster/README.md

 An event can be created by clicking a button on the calendar page or a time slot in the calendar.
 The logged-in user is automatically set as the host.
 Additional co-hosts can be added through an autocomplete list of registered users, where only the nickname of the user is visible, or a comma-separated list of names.
 Only the host or co-hosts of the event or admins can edit and delete existing events.

+The list of participants and reserves is handled automatically.

+- Members can buy a ticket in the application.
+- Members can see a list of their owned tickets and events in their profile page
+- Members can request a refund of their ticket and the ticket will automatically be offered to a reserve.
+If the reserve pays for the ticket, the ticket price is automatically refunded to the original owner.

 An event host, co-host, or admin can access the event's task manager.
 An event is split into three phases: preparation, execution, and aftermath.